dgabriel/PptxGenJS/README.md

 # Installation
 ## Client-side Angular-cli
-### Install this branch with npm
+### Install this FORK with npm

-Download pptxgenjs-angular-1.0.0-beta.tgz to your project directory.
+Download and copy pptxgenjs-angular-1.0.0-beta.tgz to your project directory.

 Then run:
 ```javascript